10 lipstick colours that will make your teeth look whiter and 4 that might not!

 Using Oral-B 3D White Luxe Perfection toothpaste promotes stronger, healthier teeth and gums to keep your smile bright for ever.

-Follow our guide below to track down the lipstick colour that’ll have you beaming.
+Follow our guide below to track down what colour lipstick makes teeth look whiter and will have you beaming.

-These flattering hues can highlight your natural white…
+Find the best lipstick to make teeth look whiter with these flattering hues that can highlight your natural white…

 Picking blue-based tones rather than orangey reds gives teeth an instant gleam.
 Why?
 It's all to do with the colour wheel.
 Blue and yellow sit across from each other on the wheel, so blue tones tend to cancel out orange or yellow tones when put together, and vice versa.
-Lipsticks formulated with a blue base will help diminish any orange or yellow tones on your teeth.
+Lipsticks that make teeth look whiter formulated with a blue base will help diminish any orange or yellow tones on your teeth.

-Darker pinks are the easiest shades to wear with little risk of making teeth look yellow.
+Darker pinks are the easiest shades to wear with little risk of making teeth look yellow, therefore a great lipstick for yellow teeth.
 That’s because the tones in darker shades of pink are blue, vital for making teeth look whiter.
 Try a raspberry tint and, rather than a matte finish, add just a touch of clear gloss in the centre of your lips for an instant injection of volume.

-A combination of fuchsia pink and a high-shine formula work together to make your smile appear whiter.
+A combination of fuchsia pink and a high-shine formula work together and is the perfect lipstick to make teeth look whiter.
 Bright and bold pinks can be particularly flattering for olive skin-tones, creating a complementary contrast and bringing out natural warmth.

 Yes, really!
 For the same reason that blue-bases make your teeth appear whiter, turquoise does too.
 You’ll find turquoise in mainly nude shades.
 Team with moisturising lipsticks that shimmer slightly as the flash of iridescence will light up your complexion making your teeth appear whiter.
 The combination of nude and turquoise will suit all skin tones.